nogibjj/VioletPang_Project4/README.md

 # VioletPang_Project4
 # FastAPI - Travelist

 This is the repository for individual project4 IDS706.
-In this project, a microservice on AWS is built by using AWS lambda function.
+In this project, I built a FastAPI called Travelist for showing necessary item list that you mad need for traveling to a new city on AWS is built by using AWS lambda function.
 You can also delopy this project onto AWS EC2 and run it on the cloud.

 ![alt text](https://user-images.githubusercontent.com/65413798/204110894-6e32ebfc-b521-43eb-8fa1-ba6b09b2c341.png)